helmedeiros/bre-go/docs/architecture/decisions/0040-snapshot-export-import.md

   this feature.
 A future ADR could add a typed-rule constructor to them as a precursor.

-### Performance impact
+### Performance impact (measured, see `scientific/v0.15.0/REPORT.md`)

 - ExportSnapshot is O(N × depth-of-Match).
-For a 10k-rule, depth-3
-  engine: ~30k tree-node visits, single-millisecond total.
+Single-millisecond for
+  10k rules of depth 2–3.
 Run at build time, not request time.
 - LoadSnapshot is O(N × AddRule-cost).
 Each rule replays the AddRule path (shape extraction + canonicalization + bucket insertion).
-Same per-rule cost as constructing the engine imperatively, minus the source-parse cost.
-The win is proportional to the parse + validate cost of the original source format.
+The cost the snapshot path saves is the source-side parse cost.
+- **Empirical finding (v0.15.0 release window):** for bre-go's own parser at 10k rules with typical equality / set / negation conditions, the saved parse cost is *less* than the cost of decoding the verbose tagged-union JSON.
+Median speedup vs.
+  CSV + `parser.ParseToCondition`: 0.49× (snapshot is ~2× slower).
+  See `scientific/v0.15.0/REPORT.md` §E2 for the full distribution.
+- A future ADR can introduce a compact binary snapshot format if a real consumer arrives with a load-time requirement the JSON format does not meet.
+Until that consumer exists, the JSON format wins on the dimensions that do pass: portability, diffability, content-addressable determinism.
 - Per-Execute hot path is unchanged.
 Snapshot is build-time machinery; loaded engines Execute identically to imperatively- built ones.